 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Last Updated on

-Common Body Changes
+Common Bodily Changes

-- Difficulty breathing
+- Difficulty in breathing

 With the foetus pushing your uterus upwards constantly, your lungs are going to feel cramped for space.
 This will have you taking shallower and fewer breaths than usual, but luckily you don’t have to worry about your little one as he gets oxygen through your placenta.
 If you perform cardio regularly, it is time to slow down a little.
 Be prepared for shortness of breath as the pressure on your lungs is only going to increase in the coming months.

 - Breast discharge

 Your breasts are going to be producing a yellow fluid called colostrum, which is what your baby will feed in the first three days after birth.

 Until now, your hair and nails must have grown rapidly, but after 31 weeks, your nails may become dry and crack easily due to hormonal fluctuations.
 The best thing you can do is to keep them short!